Getsemani, Cartagena: Local gives away all its best secrets [2023]

 The first thing to remember is that as you go north, you are getting nearer to downtown.
 This can make a difference at night.
 North of Calle 30 or so, things do get a bit sketchier.

-I do believe that the streets of Getsemaní and Cartagena are generally safe (see the appropriate section below), but there is still a noticeable difference here.
+Although I believe that the streets of Getsemaní and Cartagena are generally safe (see the appropriate section below), there is still a noticeable difference here.

 Staying right on the Plaza de la Trinidad is safer than the northern streets, but the noise will still be problematic because of the ultra-high concentration of night spots there.
 If you stay right on Callejón Ancho, you will have the same problem.